-The ability to identify organisms accurately is one of the keystones of ecology.
-This module can equip you with a fundamental understanding of evolutionary relationships between living things, their shared evolutionary history and the physiological and anatomical features that groups of organisms have in common.
+This module aims to equip students with a fundamental understanding of evolutionary relationships between living things, their shared evolutionary history and the physiological and anatomical features that groups of organisms have in common.
 The module also aims to develop skills in identification of organisms and the use of dichotomous keys.

 Genetics and Evolution

-The extra dimension of molecular biology will give you depth and versatility as an ecologist.
-From eDNA to population genetics and use of microsatellites, molecular biology will only become more relevant to ecology as we move into the future.
-This level 4 module aims to give you the necessary background in genetics and evolutionary biology, providing broad knowledge of Mendelian genetics and the mechanisms of evolution, which are essential for the study of biological and environmental sciences.
+This module aims to give students the necessary background in genetics and evolutionary biology, providing broad knowledge of Mendelian genetics and the mechanisms of evolution which are essential for the study of biological and environmental sciences.